michaelmalick/phd-thesis/2_introduction/intro.md

-that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity, the effects of environmental conditions on higher-trophic-level species has been and continues to be debated in fisheries science.
-At the core of this debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
-In many cases, separating the effects of fishing and environmental stochasticity on exploited populations may not be possible without extreme management actions.
+that variability in the structure and function of marine ecosystems, is in part, driven by environmental stochasticity, the effects of environmental conditions on higher-trophic-level species has been and continues to be debated in fisheries science [@Walters1988a; @Skud1975].
+At the core of the debate is contention over the relative importance of environmental stochasticity and the effects of fishing in controlling the dynamics of exploited fish populations.
+In many cases, separating the effects of fishing and environmental stochasticity on exploited populations may not be possible without extreme management actions [@Walters2004b, pg.
+176-177].
 However, ignoring the effects of environmental stochasticity on fish stock productivity may be costly from an economic, management and ecological perspective.
-For example, ocean temperatures in the Gulf of Maine have been increasing at an unprecedented rate over the past two decades and a failure to account for the effects of this warming on cod stock productivity likely contributed to the collapse of the Gulf of Maine cod fishery.
+For example, ocean temperatures in the Gulf of Maine have been increasing at an unprecedented rate over the past two decades and a failure to account for the effects of this warming on cod stock productivity likely contributed to the collapse of the Gulf of Maine cod fishery [@Pershing2015].
 Thus, avoiding similar undesirable management outcomes in the future will likely require anticipating how environmental change will impact marine and anadromous fish populations.

 At least three lines of evidence further suggest that environmental stochasticity is indeed a leading driver of variability in fish stock